 At the other extreme, a road racer carries no tools.
 The team mechanic follows in the team car, ready to supply a replacement wheel or entire bicycle as needed.

 A reasonable toolkit for a more typical bicyclist weighs a pound or two and covers the most common on-road repair needs.
 The weight can be even less on a modern bicycle which uses exclusively Allen-wrench fittings.
-On-road tools fit into a small bag which straps to the underside of the saddle, or which can be carried in a pannier or touring bag.
+The tools fit into a small bag which straps to the underside of the saddle, or which can be carried in a pannier or touring bag.

 A small tool kit allows a bicyclist to get rolling again almost every time something goes wrong.
 You might carry some tools which you don't need for your own bicycle, to lend a helping hand to other bicyclists who are stranded.
-That has been the start of many a beautful friendship!
+That has been the start of many a beautiful friendship!

 Park universal crank puller